kqr/qweyboard/README.md

 This is a short tutorial on how to use the Qweyboard.
 The Qweyboard is easy to learn, because it is a lot like a regular QWERTY keyboard in that each key produces a letter in the final word.
-THere are three main differences to your normal QWERTY keyboard:
+There are three main differences to your normal QWERTY keyboard:

 1. The most common letters are under your fingers already, which means less